Rockies vs. Nationals Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- The Nationals will send Patrick Corbin (6-10) to the mound for his 21st start this season.
+- Trevor Williams (5-5) will take the mound for the Nationals, his 21st start of the season.

-- In 20 starts this season, he's earned a quality start in nine of them.
+- He has earned a quality start three times in 20 starts this season.

-- Corbin will look to finish five or more innings for the 20th start in a row.
+- Williams has 15 starts of five or more innings this season in 20 chances.
+He averages 4.9 innings per outing.

-- In 20 appearances this season, he has finished one without allowing an earned run.
+- In 20 appearances this season, he has finished three without allowing an earned run.

 |Opponent